 - Ultra I: Nightmare Booster: Not many ways to combo into this, other than an air-to-air medium punch juggle.
 Starts with a psycho crusher, ends with a big ol' stomp into the ground!

 - Ultra II: Psycho Punisher: A purple version of Shang Tsung's soul steal, looks like something from Rival Schools.
-It's primarily a punish move, works like a headstomp but is activated from quarter-cirlce forward motion, making a charge unnecessary.
+It's primarily a punish move, works like a headstomp but is activated from quarter-cirlce forward motion, making a charge unnecessary (In Arcade Edition, this was changed to a charge motion ultra, but given increased damage).

 A beautiful fortune teller by the name of Rose, she has set up shop in Genoa, where she is quite well known.
 She has mastered the art of Soul Power, which instead of focusing on physical technique to vanquish opponents, is an energy source drawn from her very own life-force.
 Her story in Street Fighter IV is heavily tied to Ryu and the power of Shadaloo returning.
 Her playstyle has a variety of things, including some good pokes, a fireball, an air grab, and even a move that reflects fireballs.